Jared-Young-26/Deep-Learning-On-OSC/question_4_yolo11_yolov12/README.md

 3. the actual detection happens upstream
 4. the final annotated images are copied back into this folder for easy comparison

-For a professor demo, run both models on similar test images and compare the results in `outputs/yolo11/` and `outputs/yolov12/`.